gil10101/Customer-Churn-Analysis-and-Prediction/notebooks/README.md

 ## Overview

-This directory contains a comprehensive suite of Jupyter notebooks implementing advanced data science methodologies for customer churn analysis and prediction.
-Each notebook follows modern data science best practices with professional documentation, rigorous statistical validation, and production-ready implementations.
+This directory contains a comprehensive suite of Jupyter notebooks implementing data science methodologies for customer churn analysis and prediction.
+Each notebook follows data science best practices with professional documentation, rigorous statistical validation, and production-ready implementations.

 ## Notebook Architecture